ctdean/clojure-style/README.md

          (cons (f x) (xmap f xs)))))))
 ```

-Notice how the indentation tells the story: the two-line `let` binding
+Notice how the it's the indentation and not the brackets that tell the
-followed by the body of the `let`.
+the story: how the final `let` block is contained within the `when`
+block and the closing parens are all on the same final line.

 There is an important exception that is often seen.
 When a sequence
 of items is written in code, the final closing brackets can be put on